 A tarte tatin is made by caramelising apples in sugar and butter, topping them with pastry and then baking the dish in the oven until the crust is golden.
-So could all tarte tatins be called toffee apple tarte tatins?
+So could any tarte tatin be called a toffee apple tarte tatin?

 Well yes, but I’d imagine you’d only want to call them that on Hallowe’en.

 Also I added in some maple syrup to make it that bit extra toffeeish.

 Ah toffee apples.
 Sound so good, don’t they?
 Hmm.
 Often they’re just a raw apple on a stick covered in chocolate and sprinkles.
 I’m not saying chocolate and apple can’t work.
 But I am saying if you call something a toffee something then that something should have at least a little toffee on it.
 No?

 I have been very disappointed by toffee apples.
 Every year I’d think – this year, this year they’ll do it right.
 But no.

 And to be honest even if I ever did get an apple with toffee on it, I wouldn’t want it to be a raw apple.
 I’d want it baked.
 What I would like is an apple skewered atop a stick, baked in butter, sugar and gentle spices till the apples were soft (but not mushy), and have it covered in a thin coating of hard, slightly bitter toffee.
 And served just warm.
 Not hot.
 Not cold.
 Just warm.